genicsblog/docs/author/creating-a-draft.md

 ---

 The content at genicsblog.com is written in [Markdown](https://en.wikipedia.org/wiki/Markdown){:target="_blank"}.
-This means that you can write your content in plain text and it will be rendered HTML automatically.
+This means that you can write your content in plain text and it will be rendered to HTML automatically.
 Let's create a draft post in markdown!

 ## Create a new file in `_drafts` folder